biast12/PurgeBot/README.md

 - `/purgeuser` - Deletes all messages from a specific user in a server, category, or channel.
   - `target_id`: The server, category, or channel to purge messages from.
-  - `target_user_id`: The ID of the user whose messages will be deleted.
+  - `user_id`: The ID of the user whose messages will be deleted.
 - `/help` - Provides information about the bot's commands.

 ## Invite the Bot